 Ever wondered why whales breach?
 Find out here

-How Do Whales Filter Salt out of Saltwater?
+How Do Whales Filter Salt Out of Salt Water?

 Whales drink salt water, which means they have a high sodium concentration.
-This is unhealthy and can lead to severe hydration and death.
+This is unhealthy and can lead to severe dehydration and death.
 Whales have massive kidneys, and their efficiency allows the whale to filter out salt without sacrificing the water their bodies require.

 Measuring the amount of salt excreted is difficult, but their urine holds the answer.
 It has been found that whale urine has more salt than the water they drink.
 The urine is ten times as salty as their blood.

-How Does A Whales Kidney Function?
+How Does A Whale’s Kidney Function?

 A whale’s kidney is built to regulate the salt they take in through seawater.
 Many marine mammals, such as whales, seals, and sea lions, are well adapted to their environments.
-They live in salty water and have no other option but to drink salt water when feeding.
+They live in salt water and have no other option but to drink salt water when feeding.

 Whales succeed in this environment as their kidney structure is unique.
 Some differences exist between the kidneys of marine and terrestrial mammals.